CoSMoMVPA/CoSMoMVPA/doc/source/matlab_experience.rst

 - ``bsxfun`` and ``cellfun``.
 - recursion.
 - the debugging mode and using break points.
-- assessing space- and time complexity of an algorithm.
+- space- and time complexity.
-- all there is to know about data structures and their limiations.
+- data structures.
 - basic linear algebra.
-- using linear indexing whenever possible.
+- linear- and sub-indexing.
 - modular design of functions.
 - namespaces and closures.
 - profiling.